grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 * Easel-sized / Flipchart Paper (a few sheets for the room)
 * Writing implements for everyone
 * While slips of paper.
 At least a 4 for each participant.
 These will represent commitments of goods and services with a Kenyan Shilling value.
-* Beans, at least 25 for each participant, (these could be replaced with pieces of colored paper with a 100 CIC written on it) These beans will be redeemable for 2,500 KSH of goods and services
+* Beans, at least 25 for each participant, (these could be replaced with pieces of colored paper with a 100 CAV written on it) These beans will be redeemable for 2,500 KSH of goods and services
 * A timepiece for tracking rounds.